Bel Air, Maryland

-The town of Bel Air is the county seat of Harford County, Maryland.
+The town of Bel Air is the county seat of Harford County, Maryland, United States.
 According to the 2020 United States census, the population of the town was 10,661.

-The United States Census Bureau defines an urban area in northeast Maryland in which Bel Air is the principal settlement: the Bel Air–Aberdeen, MD urban area had a population of 214,647 as of the 2020 census, making it the 180th most-populous in the United States.
+The United States Census Bureau defines an urban area in northeast Maryland in which Bel Air is the principal settlement: the Bel Air–Aberdeen urban area had a population of 214,647 as of the 2020 census, making it the 180th most populous in the United States.

 History

 Bel Air's identity has gone through several incarnations since 1780.
-Aquilla Scott, who had inherited land known as "Scott's Improvement Enlarged," planned the town on a portion that he called "Scott's Old Fields."
-Four years later, the town had expanded as local politicians, merchants, and innkeepers purchased lots from Scott, and the county commissioners decided to change its name to the more appealing "Belle Aire."
-In his deeds, Scott dropped one letter, renaming the town, "Bell Aire."
+Aquilla Scott, who had inherited land known as "Scott's Improvement Enlarged", planned the town on a portion that he called "Scott's Old Fields".
+Four years later, the town had expanded as local politicians, merchants, and innkeepers purchased lots from Scott, and the county commissioners decided to change its name to the more appealing "Belle Aire".
+In his deeds, Scott dropped one letter, renaming the town "Bell Aire".
 Around 1798, court records dropped two more letters, and "Bel Air" was born.

 During this period, Bel Air began to rise in prominence.
 In 1782, just two years after its founding, it became Harford's county seat, and Daniel Scott (Aquilla's son) started building a courthouse on Main Street.
 Although the town limits in the late 18th century encompassed nothing more than the two sides of Main Street, the days following the Civil War saw a building and land-development boom that remains in full swing to this day.

 Bel Air was part of a land grant issued to Daniel Scott in 1731.
 In March 1782 "Belle Aire" was designated the county seat of Harford County.
-At the turn of the twentieth century the "e" was dropped and the second "l" and its companion "e" gave way a few years later.
+At the turn of the 20th century the "e" was dropped and the second "l" and its companion "e" gave way a few years later.
 The town's incorporation was effective in 1874.
 The town began with just 42 lots along Main Street centering on the Court House and the county jail and sheriff's house.
 Over the years, the population grew slowly to about 200 residents by 1865.
 The introduction of the canning industry, the Ma & Pa railroad and related financial businesses jump started the growth after the Civil War.
 Although the town experienced periods of rapid growth followed by extremely slow growth over the next century, Bel Air's role as the center of government and commerce continued to expand.